magepages/mpdocs/docs/better-change-qty/index.md

   1. *Change Qty Step = Product Qty Increment*: Display step increasing by the number configured in Magento products

   For example: If **Qty Increments = 3** as in Magento product configuration; Step 1 is 1 product, Step 2 is 4 products, Step 3 is 7 products and so on.
-The difference of product quantity is 3.
+The difference in product quantity is 3.

   ![](https://i.imgur.com/I1JYqpl.png)